axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

 </figcaption>
 </figure>

-Looking at the example program in figure 1, we see that the non-SSA version uses two variables while the SSA version has more;
+Looking at the example program in Figure 1, we see that the non-SSA version uses two variables while the SSA version has more;
-both IR:s allow for an unbounded amount of variables.
+both IRs allow for an unbounded amount of variables.
 However, most physical computer architectures we may want to compile for only have a limited set of fast registers.
 To keep around values of variables beyond that,